-Tax Expert, Tax Specialist, Tax Preparation, Tax Advice, Tax Planning, Tax Debt Relief Solutions, Tax Services & Tax Accountant.
-Downtown Toronto & Financial District.
+Tax Expert, Tax Specialist, Tax Return Preparation, Tax Advice, Tax Planning, Tax Debt Relief Solutions, CRA Letters and Calls, Non Resident Tax , Tax Accountant Downtown Toronto & Financial District.
 Call 416-628-7824 and press 2 to speak with an advisor.

 For tax purposes, you are considered a non-resident if you permanently live outside of Canada and you do not have any primary or secondary residential ties to Canada.
 However, you may have some tax obligations to attend to and ensure that you are non-resident tax compliant.
 In order to confirm that you do not have tax obligations, it is recommended that you hire a tax accountant.
 The following are some areas in which Toronto Tax Consulting practices and is beneficial for non-residents.